Avicii786/Modern-App-Api-Dev/README.md

 # Modern Mobile Web App and API Development

 This program of [Saylani Welfare Trust](https://www.saylaniwelfare.com/) will teach you to Build Modern Full-Stack Serverless Mobile Web Cloud SaaS Apps and APIs.
+This program is supports Microservices based, API-first, Cloud Serverless SaaS and Headless technologies.
+Most of them are also advocated by [MACH Alliance](https://machalliance.org/).

 [Cloud’s trillion-dollar prize is up for grabs](https://www.mckinsey.com/business-functions/mckinsey-digital/our-insights/clouds-trillion-dollar-prize-is-up-for-grabs)